Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Anish Suri -- President and Chief Scientific Officer

-Yeah, Tom, so whenever these analysis are done, they're always compared to the baseline from the blood free dose.
+Yes.
+Tom, so whenever these analyses are done, they're always compared to the baseline from the blood pre-dose.
 So you have a sense of what that snapshot looks like.
-You're using that as the baseline to judge an uptick and that's how you're going to be quantifying it just to get a sense that have you induce the right kind of wrap repertoire or not.
+You're using that as the baseline to judge an uptick and that's how you're going to be quantifying it, just to get a sense that have you induced the rights to the kind of repertoire or not.

 Tom Shrader -- BTIG -- Analyst

-Can you sort of back extrapolate now that it has to start here to have a chance of being an antigen response given the call?
+But can you sort of back extrapolate now that it has to start here to have a chance of being an anti-T cell response given the common --

 Anish Suri -- President and Chief Scientific Officer

-No. That actually is -- those sorts of hard numbers can be put it in bread species in experimental animals.
-But when you get to the population at the level of the species of humans, those numbers are all over the place, simply because you have different levels of sensitization, you have different diversity of the repertoire and don't forget through the treatment regimens that these patients have been through the immune competence and fitness criterias are may be quite variable.
-So that -- you can do it on a per individual basis, but it's -- I think it'd be very difficult to bracket it as a group basis.
+No. That actually is -- those sorts of hard numbers can be put in inbred species in experimental animals but when you get to the population at the level of the species of human, those numbers all over the place, simply because you have different levels of sensitizations, you have different diversity of the repertoire and don't forget, through the treatment regimens that these patients have been through, the immune competence and fitness criteria may be quite variable.
+So you can do it on a per individual basis, but I think it'd be very difficult to bracket it as a group basis.

 Tom Shrader -- BTIG -- Analyst

-And then maybe the same question, were your people that you treated all over the place in terms of their prior PD-1 response, and is there anything interesting to think about between what they've got out of PD-1 and what they got out of your approach?
+And then maybe the same question.
+Were your people -- that you treated all over the place in terms of their prior PD-1 response?
+And is there anything interesting to think about between what they got out of PD-1 and what they got out of your approach?

-So, I think Ken mentioned that -- I think Ken mentioned this just a few moments ago that almost all of them are prior checkpoint failures and again that comes back to the central point on which is if you fundamentally don't have the right effect on repertoire or the appropriate specificity locked in, the application of a checkpoint is not very relevant, I mean the checkpoint is working with the assumption that you've got the repertoire in.
-So one of the questions for us as we gather more data is to understand those very relationships and hopefully have some of these clinical responses solidify, one can perhaps establish those relationships and if that's true then the combination with KEYTRUDA should further build upon that and should have what we think could be quite a remarkable outcome in the sense that you've got in Asian thus inducing the right repertoire in a very selective stable manner coupled with if they should up-regulate PD-1, they should gain benefit from that angle.
-But having just a PD-1 blocker and absence of the repertoire, it doesn't do much.
+So I think Ken mentioned that almost -- I think Ken mentioned this just a few moments ago that almost all of them are prior checkpoint failures.
+And again, that comes back to the central point, Tom, which is if you fundamentally don't have the right effect on repertoire or the appropriate specificity locked in, the application of a checkpoint is not very relevant.
+I mean, the checkpoint is working with the assumption that you've got the repertoire in there.
+So one of the questions for us as we gather more data is to understand those very relationships.

+And hopefully, as some of these clinical responses solidify, one can perhaps establish those relationships.
+And if that's true, then the combination with KEYTRUDA should further build upon that and should have what we think could be quite a remarkable outcome in the sense that you've got an agent that's inducing the right repertoire in a very selective, stable manner, coupled with if they should upregulate PD-1, they should gain benefit from that angle.
+But having just a PD-1 blocker in absence of the repertoire doesn't do much.

 Tom Shrader -- BTIG -- Analyst